ektrah/nsec/docs/install.md

 ## Supported Languages

-Using NSec requires **C# 7.2** or later.
-A C# 7.2 compiler is included in the .NET Core SDK beginning with version 2.1 and in Visual Studio beginning with version 15.5.
+NSec requires **C# 7.2** or later.

+A C# 7.2 compiler is included in the .NET Core SDK beginning with version 2.1 and Visual Studio beginning with version 15.5.
-Projects using NSec need to opt into C# 7.2 by setting the [Language Version](https://docs.microsoft.com/en-us/visualstudio/ide/reference/advanced-build-settings-dialog-box-csharp) to **latest** or **7.2** (or later).
+Projects need to opt into C# 7.2 by setting the [Language Version](https://docs.microsoft.com/en-us/visualstudio/ide/reference/advanced-build-settings-dialog-box-csharp) to **latest** or **7.2** (or later).

 ## Supported Platforms

-Running NSec is supported on the following platforms and .NET Core versions:
+NSec runs on the following platforms and .NET Core versions:

 | OS            | Version  | Architectures | .NET Core Runtimes    |
 |:------------- |:-------- |:------------- |:--------------------- |